Amortized Rejection Sampling in Universal Probabilistic Programming: PROOFS

-then the variance of $\wn$ is infinite. \end{theorem} \begin{proof} In this proof, we carry the assumptions and definitions from Definition~\ref{def:program}, with the exception that we use subscript for denoting weights and samples in iterations of the loop i.e. $\zzz^k \rightarrow \zzz_k$ and $w^k \rightarrow w_k$.
-Let $\meanp{q}{\prod_{k=1}^{L-1} w_k}$ denote the mean value of the product of all the weights corresponding to the rejected samples, and $\meanp{q}{\prod_{k=1}^{L-1} w^{2}_k}$ is defined similarly.
-We will compute the variance of the importance weight of the rejected samples.
+\infvariance* \begin{proof} In this proof, we carry the assumptions and definitions from \cref{def:program}, with the exception that we use subscript for denoting weights and samples in iterations of the loop i.e., $z^k \rightarrow z_k$ and $w^k \rightarrow w_k$.